Most Used Categories

 In an October 2025 earnings call, Coinbase CEO Brian Armstrong showed why to avoid these betting markets.

 Near the end of the earnings call, Armstrong had the list of words from Polymarket in front of him.
 He decided to rapidly read off the words that had not been said yet.
-It was an egregious manipulation of the market, causing many people to lose money.
+It was an egregious market manipulation that caused many people to lose money.
 Some people won money directly from Armstrong’s unethical behavior.

 Armstrong demonstrated that participants and insiders can corrupt mention markets.
 Beware of trading on them, even though CFTC-registered platforms offer them as legitimate products.